sami-hatna66/sycl-mandelbrot/README.md

 # SYCL Mandelbrots

 Mandelbrot viewer making use of parallel processing optimisations using SYCL.
 Graphics are rendered via SDL.
-Tested on Ubuntu 20.04.4 compiled with DPC++.
+Tested on Ubuntu 20.04.4 compiled with DPC++ and ComputeCPP.

 ## Demo